raucao/hackerbeach-map/README.md

 You can contribute new places by forking the repo, editing `places.json` and then doing a pull request.
 The format is a subset of [GeoJSON](http://geojson.org/), but it's really just a few attributes.

+The icons are sourced from http://mapicons.nicolasmollet.com and all 700+ icons are included.
+For the `icon` property, just browser their directory and use the lowercase name you see on the detail page of an icon.

 You can also contribute improvements to the app itself if you like (it's really simple), or use the code for your own purposes.